 Changing demographics move the market

-Digital drives improvements for the business and for customers
+Digital drives improvements for the business and customers

 Today, digital point-of-sale tools are ubiquitous.
 And, according to a FastCasual trends article, restaurants have quickly switched over to digital inventory tracking systems and automated purchasing systems.
 These digital tools keep track of actual product counts, monitor theoretical inventory levels, and help control expenses derived from over-portioning, waste, and theft.
 Likewise, customers have quickly chosen the digital path for making reservations to ease waiting-line frustrations.
 Think, for example, OpenTable, Tock, and Resy.